How Are Retirement Accounts Split in Divorce in Hawaii?

 A Hawaii Divorce Lawyer Can Help You Find the Right Solution

 The retirement funds held by you and your soon-to-be ex-spouse are generally marital assets in Hawaii.
 These retirement assets will be subject to property division in a divorce.
-However, you should not simply withdraw the assets out of a tax-advantaged retirement account and split them up.
+However, you should not simply withdraw the assets out of a tax-advantaged retirement account in a lump sum and split them up.
 If you do so, it could subject you to significant early withdrawal penalties and other tax penalties.

 If you’d like to learn more about this area of the law, see our overview on divorce law.